MuhammadSobhyZanaty/PhoneBook-Task/README.md

 - ContactNumber View displayed all contacts with its numbers.

 Application setup:
-this application needs SQL server and the database file to be attached to MS SQL server after that it can be run using Visual Studio.
+this application needs SQL server and the database file attached to MS SQL server after that it can be run using Visual Studio.